April 11, 2019

-After a number of procedural delays, youth plaintiffs finally have a substantive hearing in their atmospheric trust lawsuit scheduled for June 27, 2018.
-At the hearing, plaintiffs will present lay and expert witness evidence demonstrating that the Ugandan government has failed to prepare and implement sufficient climate change mitigation and adaptation measures to protect youth plaintiffs, young people, and future generations.
+After a very long delay in proceedings, the court has now ordered a hearing for May 14, where youth plaintiffs will present lay and expert witness evidence demonstrating that the Ugandan government defendants have failed to prepare and implement sufficient climate change mitigation and adaptation measures to protect youth plaintiffs, young people, and future generations.
+Youth plaintiffs also intend to cross examine the defendants’ witnesses on this date.
+It is anticipated that, within the next few months, written submissions will be filed by the parties and the court will then issue a judgment.
 Our Children’s Trust looks forward to assisting the youth plaintiffs and their legal team as the case progresses.

 August 28, 2015